 Call us hopeless romantics, but we believe The Bachelor and its related spin-offs can result in true and lasting love.
 (Well, sometimes.)
 The 18-year, 47-season franchise is built around a simple promise: One Bachelor or Bachelorette is given 25 to 30 suitors to choose from, with the season ideally ending with love and a marriage proposal.
 While drama often steals the spotlight, the franchise has led to many over-the-top television engagements and weddings, and many more happy couples.

 While Bachelor Nation is no stranger to break-ups and called-off engagements, the franchise is undergoing a first: Divorce.
 After announcing their separation in Feb.
 2020, Bachelor in Paradise couple Krystal Nielson and Chris Randone filed for divorce in August—just 14 months after tying the knot.
+And on Oct.
+15, one of the original Bachelor Nation success stories—Ashley Hebert and J.P.
+Rosenbaum—announced their split after eight years of marriage.

 Yet, to prove that true love does exist in the Bachelor world (hello, Trista and Ryan Sutter and Sean and Catherine Lowe!) we rounded up all of the still-standing duos from the franchise right here so you can dive into their love stories and read about the latest in their lives.